robertloveridge/shell/README.md

 # shell
-Some handy shell scripts and my bash profile(s).
+Some config files for shell.